-Just when you thought the flying experience couldn’t get any worse, this month Spirit Airlines began charging passengers $45 for any carry-on bag placed in the overhead bin.
-While some may view this as a necessary step to keep airlines operating in the black, I think I stand for most when I classify this in one word: CATASTROPHIC.
+Just when you thought the flying experience couldn’t get any worse.
+Overcrowded planes, impenetrable TSA security lines and $20 mixed drinks; the hassles of flying make one want to store themselves in the overhead bin.
+While some may view this as a necessary step to keep airlines operating in the black, most would classify airline tactics in two words: junk fees.

-While airlines obviously need to make up for lost revenue and the lingering effects of the poor economy, there are far better solutions than charging passengers for taking their belongings with them.
-Here are several fees that seem much more agreeable (and we would be much happier to pay):
+While airlines obviously need to make up for lost revenue and the effects of Covid, there are far better solutions than charging passengers for taking their belongings with them.
+Jeff Michaels is the author of Please Hug Me–I’ve Been Delayed, recommends several fees that seem much more agreeable (and we would be much happier to pay):

 • $5 fee to sit in a Crying-Baby free row during red eye flights.